The 10 Best Plugins for DokuWiki

 While structuring documents, there is sometimes content you only want to display at the push of a button.

-The folded plugin allows just that: The section in question with an adjustable title.
+The folded plugin allows just that: The section in question is folded and presented with an adjustable title.
 By clicking on this title the content expands again.
-This is helpful, such as, when you want to display help texts on demand. and presented
+This is helpful, such as, when you want to display help texts on demand.

 7th Place: confmanager

 The DokuWiki configuration can be accessed and modified in the admin area without plugin.
 However, there are configuration files that are not covered.
 Exactly the right kind of job for the confmanager.
 Utilizing this handy little tool, the following configuration files can be customized in the web browser:

 - Abbreviations and acronyms Automatically highlights terms deposited there on all wiki pages with a tooltip.
 Important, if you do not want to always link specialist terms to a Glossary.